HadrienG2/3photons-julia/Porting_Notes.md

    - g
    + h)
 ```
-    * The latter style is, in my biased opinion, easier to read than the former.
+The latter style is, in my biased opinion, much easier to read than the former.
-      But unfortunately, enforcing whitespace as a statement delimiter makes
+But unfortunately, enforcing whitespace as a statement delimiter makes this
-      this style illegal under the language's grammar...
+style illegal under the language's grammar...

 ### Macro syntax inconsistency